todomoldovan/todomoldovan.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 My research focuses on fairness in social network analysis.
+Currently, I am studying social stratification in population-scale networks.